chutter/FilterZone/README.md

 ```

-7) The results from the previous function can be gleaned from the tables, or plotted out using the plot.filterNode function.
-This function will plot the gCF or sCF (on the y axis) for each filtration replicate (on the x axis).
-In addition, the points will be colored by anomaly zone calculation presence/absence.
+7) This next function can summarize the filtration replicates support on a single node at a time.
+This function will plot the gCF or sCF (on the y axis) for each filtration replicate (on the x axis) for the given taxon group delimited at the start of the script.
+In addition, the points will be colored by anomaly zone calculation presence/absence (az.colors parameter).
 The shape (circle or square) represents whether the focal clade was monophyletic in that analysis (circle) or not (square).

 ```r